 It takes a lot of grit and hard work, but starting a small business can be incredibly rewarding.
 Most of you already have an idea, know your skills, and are looking for the next pieces.
 So, let’s say that you’ve decided to pull the trigger on starting a small construction company or landscaping business.
 You might already be offering your services within your own individual network, but how do you get yourself in front of more paying customers?

 If you’re like many entrepreneurs, you might have a small business plan already, but the marketing section is likely a little bit thin.
 But this isn’t anything to worry about.
-We’re diving into the subject of digital marketing today, and you will likely be able to add this guide to your box of small business tools that can really help get your business off the ground.
+We’re diving into the subject of digital marketing for beginners, and you will likely be able to add this guide to your box of small business tools that can really help get your business off the ground.

 Basic Digital Marketing for Beginners